chalkeavi/Get-Data-From-JSON-List/README.md

 * Sample Internet Rest Call :
 https://dummy.restapiexample.com/api/v1/employees

-* If you wish to change the rest call, add the rest api in api.txt file
+* If you wish to change the rest call, Go to folder app add the change the rest api in api.txt file